 Superannuation benefits are not automatically assets that fall within the estate of a person after their death.
 Without additional and proper written directions, what happens to a person’s super after death is decided by the Trustee of that person’s super fund.

 A self-managed super fund is a body that helps provide for individuals retirement.
 Members of an SMSF are typically the trustees of the fund, or they may be the directors.
 Essentially, the members of the fund run the fund for their own benefit.

-With well over half a million self-managed super funds (SMSFs) now registered in Australia, more and more people have direct control over their superannuation as Trustees of their own funds.
-Without careful consideration and planning, your superannuation funds may not end up where you want them to after your death, as was recently the case in Western Australia.
+With well over half a million SMSFs now registered in Australia, more and more people have direct control over their superannuation as trustees of their own funds.
+However, without careful consideration and planning, your superannuation funds may not end up where you want them to after your death, as was recently the case in Western Australia.

-The children challenged the actions of the Trustee husband in the Supreme Court of Western Australia arguing that as executors they should be appointed as a joint trustee of the SMSF along with their father, to have some measure of control over the distribution of their mother’s funds.
+The children challenged the actions of the husband in the Supreme Court of Western Australia, arguing that as executors they should be appointed as joint trustees of the SMSF along with their father, to have some measure of control over the distribution of their mother’s funds.
 This argument was rejected on the grounds that while superannuation legislation does allow for such an appointment, it is not mandatory.

 The children also argued that the trustee did not act in a bona fide manner as required by the SMSF’s trust deed.
 This argument was also rejected on the basis that the trustee was entitled to ignore the directions of the Will when making their decision.

 The court held that the husband was able to retain the superannuation.

 This situation could have been avoided if the wife had a binding death nomination or a death benefit agreement in place at the time of her death.

 - A binding death nomination is a written direction from a member to their superannuation trustee setting out how they want their superannuation benefits to be distributed on death.

 - A death benefit agreement is an agreement between an SMSF member and the trustee, which specifies how the member’s benefits are to be paid after their death.